Published: October 13, 2020 • 2 min read

 A few times over the years, I’ve had to print out code that I’ve written onto physical paper.
-I have actually heard that some teams do team code reviews on paper, which sounds really fun.
-Getting code to look good in the dead-tree format can be tricky, especially for the Vim and Emacs users out there.
+I have heard that some teams do team code reviews on paper, which sounds fun.
+Getting code to look good on paper can be tricky, especially for the Vim and Emacs users out there.

 My solution?
 Open the file in TextEdit, which ships on every Mac.
 TextEdit

-displays the file in plain text without any frills, just like Vim.
+displays the file in plain text, just like Vim.

 Do this even faster via the command line: